 Teachers use data reported through the California School Dashboard, which reports on multiple measures and indicators to improve student achievement.
 It reflects school growth and reports statuses in the areas of suspension, English learner progress, and academic progress in ELA and mathematics.
 Teachers and administrators utilize these data points to discuss trends, identify areas of strengths and weaknesses, next steps, and to identify and share effective teaching strategies.
+Teachers are also beginning to use the NWEA scores to monitor student growth and progress over the course of a year.

-The current California Dashboard data indicates that the following students at Sundown are performing in the red in the following areas: Chronic absenteeism (Homeless and Hispanic), Suspension (Foster Youth), and English Language Arts (English Learners).
+The current California Dashboard data has not updated for the 2020 school year, but the 2019 dashboard report indicated that the following students at Sundown are performing in the red in the following areas: Chronic absenteeism (Homeless and Hispanic), Suspension (Foster Youth), and English Language Arts (English Learners).